 One of the most significant estimates or judgments that the Company makes is whether to capitalize or expense patent and license costs.
 The Company makes this judgment based on whether the technology has alternative future uses, as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 730, Research and Development.
 Based on this consideration, the Company capitalizes payments made to legal firms that are engaged in filing and protecting rights to intellectual property and rights for its current products in both the domestic and international markets.
 The Company believes that patent rights are one of its most valuable assets.
 Patents and patent applications are a key component of intellectual property, especially in the early stage of product development, as their purchase and maintenance gives the Company access to key product development rights from Soligenix's academic and industrial partners.
 These rights can also be sold or sub-licensed as part of its strategy to partner its products at each stage of development as the intangible assets have alternative future use.
 The legal costs incurred for these patents consist of work associated with filing new patents and perhaps extending the lives of the patents.
 The Company capitalizes such costs and amortizes intangibles over their expected useful life - generally a period of 11 to 16 years.

-The Company did not incur any capitalized patent related costs during the year ended December 31, 2012.
-The Company capitalized \$151,086 in patent related costs during the year ended December 31, 2011.
+The Company did not capitalize any patent related costs during the year ended December 31, 2013 or 2012.